Scroll Back to Top

 Community Services

-We provide services to the broader community across a number of varied domains.
+We provide services to the broader community across several domains.
 Faculty are engaged in the development and implementation of mental health-related workshops and programs at schools, industry, and welfare and governmental organizations.
 These are often designed to provide skills to those in management/ leadership positions to identify and refer those under their supervision for further assessment and/ or treatment.
 Regular presentations by both students and faculty are delivered online and in-person to the university community and the public in this country and elsewhere.
-Faculty serve on various committees at community organizations either to promote mental health awareness, program development, relevant policy development, or contributing towards the development of protocols (e.g., licensing and exam guidelines) relevant to the advancement of the field in this country.
+Faculty serve on various committees at community organizations either to promote mental health awareness, program development, and relevant policy development, or contribute towards the creation of protocols (e.g., licensing and exam guidelines) aimed at advancement advancing the field in this country.

 Academic Programs